iScsc/PS-2-keyboard-emulator/README.md

 # A PS/2 keyboard emulator.
 In this directory, some code is provided to emulate a PS/2 keyboard using an arduino board an python code.
 Please refer to the below Table Of Content (TOC) for more details about this document.
-In case of any issue, please open an issue on the repo or contact as at `supaerocsclub@gmail.com`.
+In case of any issue, please open an issue on the repo or contact us at `supaerocsclub@gmail.com`.

 ## Table Of Content.